prabhudattaMohapatra/myPrompts/India_test_case_generation/prompt.md

    **Note**: If mr_dsl.yaml is not available, use your knowledge of Indian tax laws to ensure compliance.

-7. **Generate test case files**: Create test case files in both YAML and CSV formats:
+7. **Generate test case files**: Create test case files in CSV format:
    - **Input CSV**: Contains all fields from input datasets - all employee data that serves as input to the payroll system
    - **Output CSV**: Contains all fields from output datasets - all expected output data from the payroll system (e.g., tax forecasts, payslips)
    - **Combined CSV**: Contains both input and output fields in a single file for comprehensive reference